BlindSA

 • What support is available?

-If you have been given a diagnosis of a particular condition affecting your child’s vision, there is ample information and videos available on the internet.
+• If you have been given a diagnosis of a particular condition affecting your child’s vision, this video shows you how the eye works and here is information about Your Infant’s Visual Development.

 Child feeling a tactile book wearing eye guard to protect him from poking his eyes